 Without a clear understanding of what you need (or, better said, what your users need) and how it fits into the rest of the picture, you may be shooting yourself in the foot and hurting your rankings — the opposite of what you want.

 Creating content is essential, but a content plan will give your efforts the momentum to succeed that creating content blindly doesn’t offer.

 It starts with performing some keyword research.
 But it’s more than knowing what topics to go after.
 You want to analyze the search results to see what Google thinks and who you will be up against.
 Once done, you will be in a position to determine what to write, how to write it, and how to optimize it.

-For example, as part of the 360° SEO audit that I perform on my clients’ websites, I conduct a content audit and create an SEO content strategy around my findings.
+For example, as part of the 360° SEO audit that I perform on websites, I conduct a content audit and create an SEO content strategy around my findings.
 The result may be one of five tactics: